christiskatsouris/Computational-Econometrics-R/README.md

 ## [B2.]
 Generalized Method of Moments (GMM)

 An alternative estimation technique to MDE and MLE is the Method of Moments, where the main idea is the mapping of sample moments to population moments.
 Furthermore, in the case of Generalized Method of Moments (GMM) there are more moments than parameters and thus econometric identification can be achieved.
-In addition, GMM can be employed regardless of any distributional assumptions which makes it an attractive alternative to MLE especially when Gaussianity assumption is required.
+In addition, GMM can be employed regardless of any distributional assumptions which makes it an attractive alternative to MLE especially when Gaussianity assumption is not required.

 Define with